microsoft/Multiverso/next/README.md

 Make issues for discussion.

 Feel free to push directly.
-There is no needs to folk and pull request.
+It is unnecessary to folk and pull request.

 Enjoy!